JakasaurusRex/GodotWorkshop/README.md

 func _process(delta: float) -> void:
 	if playing:
 		speed  = min(START_SPEED + score/SPEED_CONST, MAX_SPEED)

+		# if we have a stump spawned, check if its off the screen, otherwise create a new one
 		if stumped:
 			if(current_stump.position.x < dino.position.x):
 				stumped = false